ibm-cloud-docs/vpc/vpn-create.md

 * By default, PFS (Perfect Forward Secrecy) is disabled for IBM Cloud VPN for VPC.
 Some vendors require PFS enablement for Phase 2.
 Check your vendor instruction and use custom policies if PFS is required.
 * IBM Cloud VPN for VPC supports only one route-based VPN per zone per VPC.

-## Creating a VPN gateway by using the UI
+## Creating a VPN gateway in the UI
 {: #vpn-create-ui}
 {: ui}